Full throttle: sports stars and their cool cars

 Leicester City Football Club

 They were the surprise team of last season’s Premier League.
 Underdogs Leicester City left all others behind as they raced to the title, including wealthy clubs like Sheikh-owned Manchester City and Roman Abramovich’s Chelsea.
 And Foxes owner Vichai Srivaddhanaprabha was no slouch when it came to showing his gratitude.
-He gifted 19 players a BMW i8 in the club’s colours.
-The supercars cost around £100,000 each but it seems the squad had difficulty telling their motors apart.
-So some have had new paint jobs.
+He gifted 19 players a BMW i8 in the club’s colors, each coming in at around $122,000.